cugos/cugos.github.com/meetings/_posts/2025-04-16-cugos_monthly.md

 **Stu Sutherland** will give a quick presentation about his research into the problem of deleted public datasets that was [discussed](https://docs.google.com/presentation/d/1AqGTtF1mWRGYwvaCrmEUGqrQpTMezkCaokpBjZrAX04/edit?usp=sharing) at the February CUGOS meeting, including an update on work being done by some of the global teams actively tackling that project.

+**[Karsten Vennemann](https://www.terragis.net)** will present a fresh version of his South America bicycle tour map (created entirely in QGIS) as a 36 by 54 inch poster plot and will gather feedback for improvements.

 **Anyone** is invited to share (their own or news about any interesting) small or large geospatial projects.
 As always any geo-questions are encouraged and will gladly be discussed within the group.

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here.](https://github.com/cugos/cugos.github.com/blob/main/meetings/_posts/2025-04-16-cugos_monthly.md) or reach out to us hello@cugos.org